MonoUNet: A Robust Tiny Neural Network for Automated Knee Cartilage Segmentation on Point-of-Care Ultrasound Devices: Introduction

 Accurate and robust cartilage segmentation is a critical prerequisite for both clinical and research-based ultrasound analysis of knee OA.
 However, ultrasound-based segmentation remains challenging due to a combination of anatomical, physical, and acquisition-related factors.
 Unlike many imaging modalities where tissue boundaries are well defined, cartilage interfaces in ultrasound images are often poorly delineated and smooth rather than forming sharp, high-contrast edges~\cite{desai_knee-cartilage_2019,zhang_research_2024}.
 This intrinsic ambiguity complicates both manual annotation and automated segmentation.

 Furthermore, ultrasound acquisition is highly operator-dependent~\cite{dagostino_ultrasound_2024,harkey2022validating}.
 Even minor variations in probe handling, such as subtle tilting or changes in insonation angle, can lead to noticeable alterations in the visualized anatomy, including partial loss, distortion, or apparent displacement of cartilage boundaries.
 Differences in acquisition parameters, such as frequency, focus depth, gain, and imaging presets, introduce additional heterogeneity.
-These variations directly impact manual segmentation consistency and introduce substantial inter- and intra-observer variability in ground-truth labels~\cite{papernick_reliability_2020}.
+These variations directly impact manual segmentation consistency and introduce substantial inter- and intra-rater variability in the measurements~\cite{papernick_reliability_2020}.
 These challenges are amplified in real-world POCUS workflows, where imaging is performed by operators with varying levels of expertise and under diverse acquisition conditions.

 The problem is further compounded by device-specific differences in image formation pipelines.
 Ultrasound systems apply proprietary and often undocumented internal processing steps, including beamforming strategies, dynamic range compression, speckle characteristics, and post-processing filters.
 As a result, the appearance and quality of cartilage structures vary significantly across devices~\cite{salimi_ultrasound_2022,perez-sanchez_comparison_2024}.
 Ultrasound systems also differ substantially in hardware design, ranging from cart-based systems with high image quality, to portable laptop-based systems that balance performance and mobility, and handheld devices that prioritize accessibility but often exhibit lower image quality and increased noise~\cite{noauthor_esr_2019,rykkje_hand-held_2019}.